anima-libera/anima-libera.github.io/content/posts/sflk.md

 # Features

 - Handmade tokenizer and parser.
 - Handmade implementation of [big integers and arbitrarily precise fractions](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) (!), with unit tests.
+Can be seen [here](https://github.com/sflk-lang/sflk/blob/849f8b1571475e25f14017ff61d7d65bfd6fc40f/sflk-lang/src/bignums.rs).
 - Algebraic effects, which I only learned about after implementng them (they are called "signals" in SFLK).
 All side effects executed by a scope can be intercepted by an outer scope with full control about what to do with it and how to respond.
 - Bytecode.
 - Visualizer of the AST and of the program execution (with scopes visible as gutter indentations).